KOHLRABI 50 seeds per package

 WILD PLUM PITS

 We harvest bucket loads of wild plums most years along our driveway and garden.
 These pits should be refrigerated for several months then planted in the spring, either in pots indoors or outside in a protected spot where they can be weeded while young.
 The plums are yellow fleshed with a tart red/gold skin.
 Very good for sauces, eating fresh or jam!
-20 pits per package SORRY BUT WE’RE ALL SOLD OUT UNTIL FALL
+10 pits per package January 20th, temporarily out.
+Will post when we receive another crop from a friend, hopefully in a week.